 How much does an air conditioning cost in Brisbane?

 Air conditioning in Brisbane isn't a luxury — it's infrastructure.
 With average summer temperatures regularly exceeding 30 degrees and humidity that can make 28 degrees feel like 35, a functioning cooling system is essential for comfort, health, and sleep quality.
-The typical Brisbane household spends $1,800–$5,000 on a split system installation (unit plus labour) or $8,000–$20,000 for a ducted system that covers the whole home.
+The typical Brisbane household spends $1,000–$4,000 on a split system installation (unit plus labour) or $7,500–$20,000 for a ducted system that covers the whole home.
 These figures include the unit and standard back-to-back installation; complex setups cost more.
+For how Brisbane compares with prices in every other capital, see the full national air conditioning cost guide.

 Brisbane's AC market is shaped by three factors that don't apply equally in other capitals.
 First, cooling is the primary function — unlike Melbourne or Canberra, where reverse-cycle heating dominates winter usage, Brisbane systems run hardest during the October–March cooling season.
 This means system sizing should prioritise cooling capacity over heating, and energy efficiency during sustained hot-and-humid operation matters more than peak heating output.
 Second, Brisbane's building stock includes a huge number of raised Queenslander and post-war timber homes, which present unique installation challenges for ducted systems (limited ceiling cavity space, timber framing that flexes, and exposed sub-floor areas).
 Third, Energex's PeakSmart program offers rebates of $100–$200 for installing PeakSmart-enabled air conditioners that can be signal-controlled during peak demand events — a genuine saving that's specific to South-East Queensland.